Titans rally from 10 down at half, edge 49ers 20-17 - NewsBreak

 Tennessee finally strung together a 13-play drive to open the third quarter, matching its first-half production at 55 yards, with Tannehill completing three straight passes on third down until missing a screen to Jeremy McNichols.
 Bullock kicked a 38-yard field goal to pull the Titans within 10-3.

-Titans safety Amani Hooker picked off his first pass this season on the Niners’ next play, returning it 21 yards to the San Francisco 18.
-D’Onta Foreman finished that short drive with a tying 3-yard TD run .
+Titans safety this season on the Niners’ next play, returning it 21 yards to the San Francisco 18.
+D’Onta Foreman finished that short drive with a tying .

 Then the Tennessee defense, as healthy as it’s been in weeks, forced the Niners to turn it over on downs at the Titans 41 late in the third after having fourth-and-1 when Williams false started.